Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 2. We also need to clone and setup the [Verifier](https://github.com/Meeco/guardian-sd-verifier).
 Exact install details can be found in the repository's README.
 This document will cover configuration.

 3. Additionally need a DID resolver with support for `did:hedera` and `did:key` as used in these examples; for convenience, there is a [Hedera DID Universal Resolver Mock](https://github.com/Meeco/hedera-did-universal-resolver-mock) that can be used.
 Install and setup details can be found in the README.
+Alternatively, a [DID Universal Resolver](https://github.com/Meeco/universal-resolver) with [Hedera driver](https://github.com/Meeco/hedera-did-universal-resolver-driver) can be used.

 # Setup Data